To My Nonno – Traditional Italian Pesto

 - Not always politically correct.
 But always amusing.

-And last but not least, bringing us blocks and blocks of Parmigiano-Reggiano from Italy, as well as Mason Jars full of homemade pesto.
+And last but not least, bringing us blocks and blocks of Parmigiano-Reggiano from Italy, as well as mason Jars full of homemade Italian pesto.
 So in his honor, and because I know he would have appreciated this meal himself, that is exactly what I made last night.

 Comfort food at its very best.